Some tax enquiry cases…

 Shipleys were then appointed at this late stage and discovered flaws in HMRC’s argument.
 We supplied irrefutable evidence and successfully negotiated tax down to £30,000.

 Comment: This is unfortunately a typical case where HMRC officers tend to hastily take a defensive position and refuse to move.
-Our legal backgrounds are invaluable in dealing with these type of enquiries.
+Our tax expertise was invaluable in dealing with these type of enquiries.

 Serious Tax Fraud

 Client B had a 15 year back duty case, the tax assessed was approximately £300,000.
 Shipleys managed this stressful process from start to finish and achieved a good result both on time and reduced overall duty payable and secured a sensible time to pay plan.

 Comment: HMRC are much more aggressive now with collecting tax with these kind of formal tax cases on the increase; it is thus essential that the client has proper representation by experienced advisers in order to achieve the desired outcome.